What to expect - children

 feel that would help.

-A WEHIP Teacher of the Deaf visits home/school to answer any
+A WEHIP Teacher of the Deaf arranges an appointment to explain

-questions, explain what happens next and to complete the
+what happens next and to answer any questions.
+They will also

 The operation